notofonts/noto-fonts/README.md

 #### 2021.04.20

 The Noto fonts published on this date were built using the newest fontmake which resolved an issue impacting [Noto fonts on Windows](https://github.com/googlefonts/noto-fonts/issues/2066).
 The following applications are affected: MS Write, MS Word and MS Powerpoint.
-Note that only fonts published on 2021.04.20 have are changed to have this issue resolved.
+Note that only fonts published on 2021.04.20 have this issue resolved.
 We are working on validating the other Noto fonts which will be published at a later date.

 #### 2021.03.24